bravedave/dvc/src/bravedave/dvc/views/docs/risorsa-copy.md

   * **DTO (Data Transfer Object)** is a simple object that transfers data between different parts of an application, allowing them to communicate with each other, regardless of location.
   * DAO is used for data access, and DTO is used for data transfer.

->*use field types are MySQL, and are converted to SQLite equivalents - for compatibility across database types*

 * Create the folders src/risorsa/dao, and src/risorsa/dao/db
 * Create a file src/risorsa/dao/db/risorsa.php